MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthRedirect.md

 ```

 ### -TargetUrl
-!!!
-Exchange Server 2010, Exchange Server 2016

-The TargetUrl parameter specifies the FQDN of the Exchange 2013 or later server that has the Client Access server role installed that'sresponsible for processing the redirected OAuth authentication requests.

-!!!
-Exchange Server 2013

 The TargetUrl parameter specifies the FQDN of the Exchange 2013 Client Access server that will process the Oauth request.

 ```yaml
 Type: String